 “I am the master of my identity.
 Anything evil or negative that I’ve chosen to project onto others is a reflection of my true self.” – AJ

-My life wasn’t as close to the perfect image I perceived other people lives to be.
-Actually it was a complete and utter mess.
-In comparison to others I was far worse off than I truly was.
+In the past I was great at masquerading, pretending.
+My life wasn’t as close to the perfect image I perceived it to be, but at times, the truth is hard to face so running means escaping it.
+Life, at one point in time was a complete and utter mess.
+Afraid to face my truth, constantly living in comparison to others, I was desperately fighting a war within.
 Comparison was how I developed a habit of despising others for what I thought I lacked.
-Everyone around be became an enemy because I refused to see my own power and beauty.
-I thought it made me less then.
+Everyone around me had become an enemy because I refused to see my own power and beauty.
+My self-perceived lack made me feel less than.
 My inability to self-reflect left me unsure about myself.

 If we aren’t careful we will point the finger and hold other people accountable for what we lack.
 It is not someone else’s responsibility to prove that we are worthy.
 Being content with self is an inside job.

-Unknowingly my heart had grown to hate what I admired or was envious.
-Do you see how easy it is to create and enemy?
-Was it others that I hated or was it really myself that I hated because other people were a silent reminder that I wasn’t the person I desired to be?
+Unknowingly, I had become bitter.
+My previous heart had grown to hate what I admired or was envious of.
+Do you see how easy it is to create an enemy?
+How our own unresolved issues form unspoken wars with others because we hate what we refuse to face.
+Then the question constantly aroused, was it others that I hated or was it really myself that I hated?
+Had other people become a silent reminder that I wasn’t the person I desired to be?
 Self-reflection helped me to discover the root of my pain.
 It helped me to release any and all negativity.

-At some point we have to learn that we are our own worst enemies.
-At some point we have to take a step back and realize it is not them it is us.
+At some point, we have to learn that we are our own worst enemies.
+At some point, we have to take a step back and realize it is not them it is us.
+We have to learn to see ourselves for who we are and take accountability for our own shit.
+How often do you see yourself?
+How often do you self-reflect and self-correct?
 At some point we have to take accountability for the fact that we create our own failures by living in fear of being inadequate, harboring on thoughts of insecurity driven feelings, feelings of inequality and feelings of self-doubt or worry caused by comparison.
 Our inability to constantly self-reflect leaves us misguided.
 Self-reflect.
 Dig deep.
 Figure out why you are the way you are.
-If something isn’t right work to fix it.
+If something isn’t right, work to fix it.
 Self-reflect because you care enough to see yourself be your best.

 How Can I Seek to Live A Life According to God’s Promise for Me and Not Someone else?

-While many of us desire to live a certain life and create a certain lane, we fail due to our inability to see past what other people are doing.
-We self reflect to discover our own power.
-We self reflect to discover the beauty in being ourselves and nobody else.
+While many of us desire to live a certain life and create a certain lane, we fail due to our inability to see past our own suffering.
+We can see past the victimization and self-neglect.
+We are fixated on the world around us, controlled by what other people are doing, allowing it to be a distraction.
+We self-reflect to discover our own power.
+We self-reflect to discover the beauty in being our truest selves and that there is no joy to be found in desiring to be someone else.

 “I have no time to worry if your grass is greener because I am too busy watering my own.” – Source Unknown